It can be devastating when a loved one dies so the last thing you want to think about is finalising a deceased estate.

-Whether it’s your wife or husband or your parents, understanding where you stand when property is bequeathed is something you should legally finalise before that day comes.
+Whether it’s your wife, husband or your parents, understanding where you stand when property is bequeathed is something you should legally finalise before that day comes.

 However, if death comes out of the blue and there is no will in place, it’s important to understand the legal process and how a mortgage broker can help.